rocksyne/kinetics-dataset-downloader/README.md

 # Kinetics Dataset Downloader

-Kinetics-400/600/700 is a large-scale high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.
+Kinetics-400/600/700 is a large-scale high-quality dataset of YouTube video URLs which includes a diverse range of human focused actions.

 # Warn·ing!
 This work comes with no warranty!